UPDATE August 2018: This individual has recently been accepted as the first record for Texas (per Dennis Paulson).

 UPDATE May 2014: On May 09, 2014 I found two patrolling male White-tailed Sylphs in Del Rio, Texas.
 I gote a few decent flight pics plus lots of crappy ones; I kept a couple of not-sharp images to use as comparisons to this individual.
-I feel that they lend more weight to the argument that this 2008 record was inded a White-tailed Sylph.
-I have added the images at strategic points to provide close comparisons with the photos of the 2008 bug:
+I feel that they lend more weight to the argument that this Santa Ana 2008 sylph was indeed a White-tailed Sylph.
+I have added the images at strategic points to provide close comparisons with the photos of the Santa Ana 2008 sylph:

 This male presumed Macrothemis pseudimitans was seen feeding briefly at tree-top height at Santa Ana NWR, Hidalgo county, Texas on October 30, 2008.
 There is no record for any spatulate-tipped Macrothemis in the LRGV (nearest record is of M. imitans/leucozona (Ivory-striped Sylph) from Frio county, south of San Antonio and also from Tamaulipas, Mexico southwards).

 M. pseudimitans (White-tailed Sylph) is a taxon known from Tamaulipas, Mexico southwards (with one record from Arizona in September 2007; UPDATE - a 2nd from Arizona in Oct 2012); the only other contenders are M. inequiunguis (Three-striped Sylph) known from north and west of San Antonio, Texas, plus Nuevo Leon, Mexico, southwards, and M. hemichlora, also known from Tamaulipas, Mexico southwards.
 Both these latter two taxa have two or more complete (or almost complete) pale stripes on the side of the thorax, and inequiunguis has a visibly narrower spatule at the end of the abdomen:

 I only got two photos of the Santa Ana 2008 sylph before it disappeared...